Skip to content

 The 30 failures pattern

 Multiple founders mentioned failing 20-30 times before finding success.
 One built a $10K/month app "after failing 30 projects."
 Persistence and rapid iteration matter more than the first idea.
+For frameworks on getting those first customers faster, see our early user acquisition guide.

+You scale from $10K to $100K by shifting from hustle to systems: strategic repositioning, prioritizing distribution over product, and replacing personal effort with repeatable processes.
 Getting to $10K is one challenge.
 Getting to $100K requires different skills.
 Here's what we learned from founders who made that jump.

 Revenue Range Videos Example Businesses